kaustubhsridhar/Constrained_Models/README.md

 Our constrained neurosymbolic models outperform the Vanilla and Augmented Lgarnagina methods with guarantees on conformance to natural constraints in three case studies
 * CARLA -- Conformance of a vehicle model to unicycle dynamics with emphasis on no drift at-rest.
-* Artificial Pancreas (AP) -- Conformance of AP models to ARMAX model that encodes increasing insulin-decreases glucose constraint.
-* PyBullet Drones -- Conformance of drone models to quadrotor dynamics with emphasis on hover.

 | <img src="content/CARLA_Plots.png" width="600"> |
 |:--:|